c-cube/blag/content/ocaml/format_all_the_data_structures.md

 Date: 20-03-2016
 Title: Format All the Data Structures
 Tags: ocaml,printing,format
-Status: draft

 Last October, I moved in Nancy to start working as an engineer with [Jasmin Blanchette](http://www4.in.tum.de/~blanchet/) on an exciting project called [Nunchaku](https://github.com/nunchaku-inria/nunchaku/).
 Since my domain is formal logic, I spend a lot of time manipulating, transforming, and traversing ASTs (abstract syntax trees).
-My primary method for debugging is pretty-printing structures; which nunchaku, I even have a `--print-all` flag to print the AST after each transformation, since the tool is basically a bidirectional pipeline that composes transformations.
+My primary method for debugging is pretty-printing structures; in nunchaku, I even have a `--print-all` flag to print the AST after each transformation, since the tool is basically a bidirectional pipeline that composes transformations.
 I will certainly blog on the design of Nunchaku